mauvaisetroupe/architech/content/en/blog/2025/2025-05-24/modeling-bouded-contexts.md

 While small services may be simple individually, their communication adds global complexity.
 Message flow modeling focuses on managing this, emphasizing interaction design over internal structure.

-### Contexte Mapping (question in chat)

-Context mapping helps manage global complexity by clarifying communication between bounded contexts.
-Its effectiveness depends on proper use—Eric Evans’ workshop uses role-playing to teach it through hands-on learning.

-The conformist pattern, where one context reuses another’s domain model (e.g., an external API), is especially relevant.
-While convenient, it creates tight coupling—changes in one model can ripple through others, forming fragile dependency chains.

-This "deadlock conformist" scenario is common in large systems.
-Context mapping helps identify these risks and reduce unintended coupling.

 ## Modeling tools

 ### BPMN